 A Virtual Power Plant (VPP) is a network of centrally controlled home rooftop solar and battery systems working together to generate and store electricity, and feed it back into the grid when needed.

 Electric Vehicle Virtual Power Plants (EV VPPs) will build upon the successful practice of VPPs by centrally coordinating smart and two-way charging and discharging of electric vehicle batteries.

 EV VPPs will support demand management of smart home appliances to improve the affordability, reliability and security of our electricity grid.

 Once established, EV VPPs could generate new revenue streams that enable electricity retailers and VPP operators to provide incentives payments to customers to help them purchase electric vehicles.

-The South Australian Government has prioritised bringing forward the statewide charging network over purchase incentives.
+The South Australian government has prioritised bringing forward the statewide EV charging network over purchase incentives.
 This will help maximise the benefits for all South Australians, including those who cannot afford an electric vehicle.

 The statewide charging network will address the two major barriers to uptake - lack of affordable models and range anxiety.

 The South Australian government welcomes private sector investment in the advanced manufacturing sector, including electric vehicles, components and charging products.

 The Department for Trade and Investment offers case management for companies looking to develop electric vehicle manufacturing and/or assembly in South Australia.